MorganRaimondo/tfcb_2023/lectures/lecture04/01-first-steps.md

 Look at the documentation for the `grep` command to learn about the `-v` flag.

+ls ../ | wc -w "count the number of files in the previous directory
 ---

 Congratulations!
 You now know how to navigate around the file system.